photoprism/photoprism-docs/docs/developer-guide/code-quality.md

 Optimize for effectiveness before efficiency when prioritizing tasks:

 - **Effectiveness** is about achieving a specific outcome, such as providing the features that best help users solve their problems.
-- **Efficiency** means doing things in an optimal way, which usually means faster or cheaper.
+- **Efficiency** means doing things in an optimal way, for example, faster and cheaper.
 We all strive to be efficient, but that's worthless if it doesn't contribute to effectiveness.

 In contrast, a feature factory focuses on the quantity of new features rather than their quality: